vvinayreddy/FIO-scripts/README.md

 Description
 -----------
 This script will run FIO test on the storage device with different Queue Depth and differnet number of jobs for TPC-E, TPC-C and 100% random read/write worklaods.
-If you want to define Queue depth and number of jobs for your requirement replace the value for i and j where i is Queue depth and j is number of jobs.
+If you want to define Queue depth and number of jobs for your requirement replace the values in queueDepth and numJobs array.

 Script Variables
 --------------